JenG1/Staff-Source-App/README.md

 - Displays Departments, Roles, and Employees
 - Add Departments, Roles, and Employees
-- Delete Departments, Roles, and Employees
+- Remove Employees

-Technologies Used
+# Technologies Used

-The following technologies and tools were used JavaScript node.js
+The following technologies and tools were used:
+JavaScript
+node.js
 MySQL Workbench

-The following npm packages were used mysql inquirer console.table
+The following npm packages were used: mysql inquirer console.table

-Getting Started
+# Getting Started

 The Staff-Source node.js app is maintained in Github with the SQL file to use in the MySQL workbench.
 You will need to add your password in the server.js file to run on your local machine var connection = mysql.createConnection({